chemharuka/PQ_HDR_to_Gain_Map_HDR/README.md

 #### Note:

-1. Not support specifying base image.
+1. Not support specifying base image in batch converting.

 ## Sample